dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     (dcmReadOnly)"
     "
-    .. _dcmNoDeletionConstraint:

-    :ref:`No Deletion Constraint <dcmNoDeletionConstraint>`",boolean,"Delete Studies from cache/temporary Storage System, if no Deleter Threshold and no other deletion constraint is configured.

-    (dcmNoDeletionConstraint)"
-    "
     .. _dcmStorageClusterID:

     :ref:`Storage Cluster ID <dcmStorageClusterID>`",string,"Identifies a Storage to belong to a Storage Cluster.
 Objects of one Study may be distributed over Storage Systems of one Storage Cluster.
 Used by threshold triggered deletion.